 How to Freeze Homemade Apple Pie Filling

 After making the filling let it cool completely.
 Pour the filling into a plastic zip top freezer bag.
 Lay the bag flat in the freezer.
-Pie filling will keep in the freezer for up to 6 months.
+Homemade apple pie filling will keep in the freezer for up to 6 months.

 Best Apples to use for pie filling

-You can use just about any fresh apple for this filling however we prefer to use pink lady, golden delicious, honey crisp, and Granny Smith.
+You can use just about any fresh apple for this filling however we prefer to use pink lady, golden delicious, honey crisp, and Granny Smith apples.

 Homemade Apple Pie Filling Ingredients